+T Transfer C or better 0.0

+TD Transfer D 0.0

 PL Prior Learning 0.0

-Т Transfer C or better 0.0

-TD Transfer D 0.0
+EC Credit by Exam 0.0

 Continuing Education classes

 A continuing education unit (CEU) course is one that provides general or technical information which is applicable to the professional or technical field and will be of value wherever the individual is employed.
 CEUs are not equivalent to credit hours and therefore cannot be used toward Chemeketa certificates or degrees.
 Some programs offering CEU classes offer CEU certificates.
 One CEU is awarded for each 10 hours or their equivalent.
 Chemeketa transcript records are available for CEU hours.